valsson-group/masterclass-22-11/INSTRUCTIONS.md

 $\nabla\Omega(\bar{\boldsymbol\alpha}^{(n)})$ and
 $H(\bar{\boldsymbol\alpha}^{(n)})$ are the gradient and Hessian of $\Omega[V]$ evaluated at the running average at iteration $n$, respectively.
-The behavior of the coefficients will become clear in the examples below.
+The behavior of the coefficients will become apparent in the examples below.

 As said above, we can choose the target distribution $p_{\mathrm{tg}}(\mathbf{s})$ at will.
 The most simple choice would be a uniform target distribution.
-However, it has found more optimal to employ the so-called well-tempered distribution \cite Valsson-JCTC-2015 :
+However, it has been found more optimal to employ the so-called well-tempered distribution  (see [here](http://doi.org/10.1021/acs.jctc.5b00076)):

 $$p_{\mathrm{tg}}(\mathbf{s}) =
 \frac{[ P(\mathbf{s}) ]^{1/\gamma}}